Brisbane City Council

 Existing views are another key consideration and can be a constraint or an opportunity.
 Maintaining visibility to signs is one of the most contentious issues with centre traders.
 Every effort is made through tree species selection, placement, spacing and clearances to maintain views.
 In some centres, views are worthy of framing through the selective placement of trees.

-Another consideration is about footpath dining, which is a characteristic of Brisbane’s suburban centres and its subtropical lifestyle.
+Another consideration is footpath dining, which is a characteristic of Brisbane’s suburban centres and its subtropical lifestyle.
 The preferred location is on the kerbside of the footpath.
 This is to allow all people including visually and physically impaired persons to comfortably use the property boundary line, the building edge in the majority of locations as a continuous point of reference when moving along the footpath.
-Footpath dining layouts need to accommodate existing and proposed trees as part of a SCIP layout, to accommodate the business’s need and negotiate a new layout that benefits both the businesses and also the local community.
+Footpath dining layouts need to accommodate existing and proposed trees as part of a SCIP layout, to accommodate the business’s needs and negotiate a new layout that benefits both the businesses and also the local community.

 The selection of preferred tree species is one of the key workshop tasks for the SCIP Project’s CRG.
 The SCIP team develops a shortlist of tree species that suit the site planting conditions, site constraints and project design objectives.
 The list will include a range of trees that will perform different functions in a centre; for example shade trees and feature trees, including seasonal and locally distinctive trees.
 The CRG’s role in the tree selection assists with developing community ownership of the SCIP project outcomes.

-Species selection is also guided by the inclusion of low risk species in terms of seed pod and limb and frond drop and limited maintenance requirements.
+Species selection is also guided by the inclusion of low-risk species in terms of seed pod and limb and frond drop and limited maintenance requirements.
 Tree planting in SCIPs does not deliver a mono-culture in the streetscape.
 The range of selected tree species provides a variety and delivers a design outcome that creates a well-designed and subtropical outdoor lifestyle suburban centre.

 Before and after photomontages are a key tool used during the consultation workshops to assist with species selection and to allow members to visualise the benefits.

 Wherever possible trees are planted in garden beds and provide a physical and visual separation from traffic and on-street car parking.
-The garden beds also contribute to the attractiveness of a centre and provide a greater surface area to capture rain water run-off.
+The garden beds also contribute to the attractiveness of a centre and provide a greater surface area to capture rainwater run-off.
 Where space is more constrained, trees planted in grates make a valuable addition to a SCIP.

 Footpaths are often very constrained and conflicted spaces, providing facilities for a wide range of uses and users.
-Water Sensitive Urban Design (WSUD) trials have been undertaken in SCIPs, but have delivered little benefit to centres, when measured against other project objectives.
+Water Sensitive Urban Design (WSUD) trials have been undertaken in SCIPs, but have delivered little benefit to centres when measured against other project objectives.
 From our experience in delivering SCIPs, WSUD requirements can preclude the planting of suitable trees, which are key to a SCIP outcome.
-The construction details can create significant changes in level and occupy large sections of public footpath, constraining use and requiring the incorporation of safety fences to protect pedestrians.
+The construction details can create significant changes in level and occupy large sections of public footpaths, constraining use and requiring the incorporation of safety fences to protect pedestrians.

 From our learnings, we have adapted and redesigned the WSUD approach to the often contested public footpath within the centre.
 This approach has identified the opportunities for reducing water demand by providing alternative sources such as connecting stormwater down pipe from private building into the adjacent garden beds before the stormwater discharge into the drain.
 This was implemented in the Alderley SCIP.